Table of Contents

 The Court’s authority only extends to states that are parties to the Court’s Statute or have accepted it under specific circumstances and are members of the United Nations.
 At the Court, states are not represented by permanent officials.
 Through their foreign minister or an ambassador accredited to the Netherlands, they typically interact with the registrar.

 The judgment is definitive, enforceable against the parties to the action, and not subject to review. (at the most it may be subject to interpretation or, upon the discovery of a new fact, revision).
 A United Nations Member State acknowledges that it will abide by the Court’s ruling in any case to which it is a party by signing the Charter.
-The Security Council has the authority to suggest or decide on measures to be taken to give effect to the judgment if a State thinks the other party has failed to fulfill the obligations placed on it by a court judgment.
+The Security Council has the authority to suggest or decide on measures to be taken to give effect to the judgment if a State thinks the other party has failed to fulfil the obligations placed on it by a court judgment.

 Only 16 specialized agencies of the United Nations or its affiliated organizations are permitted to participate in advisory procedures before the Court.
 Court opinions given in advisory hearings are generally advisory and not legally binding.

-International Court of Justice significance
+International Court of Justice Significance

 The legal representative of the global society is the International Court of Justice (ICJ).
 The ICJ carries out its responsibilities as a full court, but at the parties’ request, it may also set up ad hoc chambers to look into particular cases.
 Through the voluntary involvement of the parties, the Court settles international disputes.
 A state is bound by the Court’s ruling if it consents to take part in a case.

-International Conventions, International Custom, General Principles of Law Recognized by Civilized Nations, Judicial Decisions, and Writings of the Most Highly Qualified Experts on International Law are Reflected in the International Court of Justice (ICJ) and Used to Resolve Disputes in Consistent with International Law.
+International Conventions, International Custom, General Principles of Law Recognized by Civilized Nations, Judicial Decisions, and Writings of the Most Highly Qualified Experts on International Law are Reflected in the International Court of Justice (ICJ) and Used to Resolve Disputes Consistent with International Law.

-Environmental disputes, particularly that involving transboundary harm, as well as other disagreements affecting the preservation of living resources, environmental protection, or potentially harmful effects on human health, are increasingly being resolved through the International Court of Justice (ICJ).
+Environmental disputes, particularly those involving transboundary harm, as well as other disagreements affecting the preservation of living resources, environmental protection, or potentially harmful effects on human health, are increasingly being resolved through the International Court of Justice (ICJ).
 In carrying out its duties, the Court not only strengthens but also advances the application of international law in international relations.

 The Court can clarify, improve, and interpret international law rules even though it cannot pass new laws in the same way that a regulator can.
 The Court’s judgments are final and binding, so they have an effect that goes well beyond the parties to the cases it hears.
 They serve as guidelines for their international conduct and are taken into consideration by all states and organizations.
 Additionally, the organizations responsible for codifying international law, like the United Nations International Law Commission, frequently cite the Court’s judgments.

-• Passage through Indian Territory (Portugal v.
+- Passage through Indian Territory (Portugal v.
 India, culminated 1960).

-• Appeals involving the ICAO Council’s jurisdiction (India v.
+- Appeals involving the ICAO Council’s jurisdiction (India v.
 Pakistan, culminated 1972).

-• Pakistani War Prisoners’ Trial (Pakistan v.
+- Pakistani War Prisoners’ Trial (Pakistan v.
 India, culminated 1973).

-• August 10, 1999, Aerial Incident (Pakistan v.
+- August 10, 1999, Aerial Incident (Pakistan v.
 India, culminated 2000).

-• Obligations pertaining to talks on ending the nuclear arms race and achieving nuclear disarmament (Marshall Islands v.
+- Obligations pertaining to talks on ending the nuclear arms race and achieving nuclear disarmament (Marshall Islands v.
 India, culminated 2016).

 International Court of Justice Criticism

-The majority of the ICJ’s limitations is structural, circumstantial, and connected to the material resources made accessible to the Court.
+The majority of the ICJ’s limitations are structural, circumstantial, and connected to the material resources made accessible to the Court.
 It lacks the power to prosecute those who have been charged with war crimes or crimes against humanity.
 It does not have a prosecutor who can start procedures because it is not a criminal court.
 It differs from courts in that courts can consider applications from individuals, whereas the International Court of Justice cannot, and courts deal with allegations of violations of the human rights conventions under which they were founded.

 The International Court of Justice is distinct from specialized international courts like the International Tribunal for the Law of the Sea because of its broad jurisdiction (ITLOS).
 The Court is not an appellate court of last recourse for individuals, nor is it a Supreme Court to which national courts may appeal.
 Additionally, it does not serve as a foreign tribunal’s court of appeal.
 However, it can decide whether or not arbitral judgments are legal.